cascremers/scyther/scyther_on_ubuntu.md

 4. After the cloning is complete, move to the scyther directory

-    `cd scyther`, and then `cd src`
+    `cd scyther`

-5. Run the following command to build the files in the `Desktop/scyther/src` directory,
+5. Run the following command to build the files in the `Desktop/scyther` directory,

    `./build.sh`